PS3 Media Server for dummies / tutorial howto documentation

 * force port of server: if TCP/IP port 5001 already is in use set a free alernate port number like 6001

-* Use IP-filter: set IP-address of allowed streaming client (PS3), all other will fail to connect (not working when HTTP Engine v2 is enabled!)
+* Use IP filter (whitelist): set IP address of allowed streaming client (e.g. PS3), all other will fail to connect.
+See here for details.

 * HTTP Engine v2: brand new feature which is very experimental – a new code to communicate for PMS which should be deactivated when communcation problems appear (new engine should improve network performance and better support for alternate streaming clients)